jake-drysdale/crate-dig/blog_post.md

 ### Key Features of CrateDigAI

 - **Personalized Sample Discovery:** Explore your own audio files like never before, discovering deep cuts and unique tracks directly within your collection.
-- **Flexible Search Capabilities:** Beyond traditional audio parameters like genre or tempo, use text prompts to search for more abstract elements like "distorted basslines,", "hard hitting drums" or "sci-fi sound effects."
-CrateDigger AI intelligently finds audio that matches your creative descriptions.
+- **Flexible Search Capabilities:** Beyond traditional audio parameters like genre or tempo, use text prompts to search for more abstract elements like "distorted basslines,", "hard hitting drums" or "songs for a sci-fi film."
+CrateDigAI intelligently finds audio that matches your creative descriptions.
 - **Dynamic Playlist Generation:** Start with a prompt, either text or audio, and CrateDigger AI will generate a playlist by finding the best matching track, then continuously selecting subsequent tracks that flawlessly follow on from each other.
 This feature allows for the creation of cohesive and thematic playlists that evolve based on the characteristics of the starting prompt.
 - **Standalone Functionality:** Operate independently with a robust set of tools designed for efficient and effective sample management and discovery.
 **Open Source and Free:** CrateDigAI is completely open source and free to use.
 This encourages a community of developers and music enthusiasts to contribute to its improvement and adapt it to their needs.